inimist/cakephp3-captcha/README.md

 (coming soon.. skip to download option)

 **Install via Download**
-Download and copy all files to your cakephp 3 application, to new captcha folder in your app's <ROOT>/plugins/ folder
+Download and copy all files to your app's <ROOT>/plugins/captcha folder of your cakephp 3 application

 OR

-In the command line, cd to your app's plugins folder and run git clone
+In the command line, cd command to your app's plugins folder and run git clone

 ```
 $ cd myapp/plugins